croservices/cro/docs/reference/cro-http-client.md

 my $resp = await $client.post: 'we.love.pand.as/pandas', body => %panda;
 ```

-The `Cro::HTTP::Client` class uses a `Cro::HTTP::BodySerializer` in order to
+The `Cro::HTTP::Client` class uses a `Cro::BodySerializer` in order to
 serialize request bodies for sending.
 Besides JSON, there are body parsers
 encoding and sending a `Str`: